 Now that you’ve set up a complete local copy of your real site, it is time to get testing!
 Click through your posts and pages, check your theme, find out if all your plugins are compatible, test your meta boxes, shortcodes etcetera, etcetera.
 Users of page builder plugins should take extra care to check that these plugins are fully compatible with WordPress 5.0 and the new editor.

 In addition, the most important thing for you to do is to get acquainted with the new block editor.
 How does it interact with your content?
 Are there ways to improve your content with the new possibilities the new editor offers?
 Maybe there are blocks that help you build your content?
 Or you might just get a brilliant idea for a totally new block.
 Everything is possible.
-Now, go forth and test!
+Now, go forth and test your site!

 Bonus step 1: Set up a staging environment

 A local installation of your site will only get you so far.
-While you can test how your site looks and works in a local environment, there’s no way to test using a real-world set-up.
+While you can test how your site looks and works in a local environment, there’s no way to test a WordPress site using a real-world set-up.
 For this, you need a staging environment.
 A staging environment is a restricted copy of your site on your server that you can use to test and develop your site.
 Depending on the setup, you can push changes you make on your staging environment to your live site.
 Many WordPress-friendly web hosters like Kinsta and Siteground offer an easy way to set up and manage a staging environment.

 Bonus step 2: An alternative with WP-Staging